piepworks/blaze-starter/documentation/deployment/fly.md

 Assuming you customized the app name, you should next be able to accept that “default.”

 Create and load your environment variables.
 Create a file in the root of your project called `fly.env`.
-You can base this on `example-production.env`. `fly.env` should already be ignored in your `.gitignore` file, but make sure, because we're about to put server secrets in it!
+You can base this on `example-production.env` (`cp example-production.env fly.env`). `fly.env` should already be ignored in your `.gitignore` file, but make sure, because we're about to put server secrets in it!

 Note, you can generate a new `SECRET_KEY` by running the command `dev/generate-django-key`.

+You'll need some S3-compatible service (might we suggest something not from Amazon such as [DigitalOcean's Spaces](https://www.digitalocean.com/products/spaces) or [MinIO](https://min.io/)?) to hold your SQLite streaming backups from [Litestream](https://litestream.io).
+Plug the appropriate values into your `fly.env` file in the `LITESTREAM_ACCESS_KEY_ID`, `LITESTREAM_SECRET_ACCESS_KEY`, and `S3_DB_URL` fields.

-Once that's set up how you want it, load it into Fly.
+Once that's set up how you want it, load it into Fly

 ```sh
 fly secrets import < fly.env
 ```

-Persistent storage for your SQLite database should be set up for you automatically based on the settings you already pasted in.

-Deploy your code.
+Deploy your code

 ```sh
 fly deploy
 ```

-Log in and create your a superuser account.
+Log in and create your a superuser account

 ```sh
 fly ssh console